ethersphere/bee-docs/docs/working-with-bee/cashing-out.md

 {"transactionHash":"0xba7b500e21fc0dc0d7163c13bb5fea235d4eb769d342e9c007f51ab8512a9a82"}
 ```

-You may check the status of your transaction using [Goerli Etherscan](https://goerli.etherscan.io/)
+You may check the status of your transaction using [XDAI Blockscout](https://blockscout.com/xdai/mainnet)

 Finally, we can now see the status of the cashout transaction by sending a GET request to the same URL.